IMG_20220524_083049_1

 The below video shows Dan interviewing someone who is living under USD 500 a month and loving life too.
 It is not for me and might not be for you, but it is incredible!

 * I chatted with Dan, and he permitted me to share information from his site!
-You will see it in other posts as well so you may as well go get the milk from the cow so bookmark him!
+You will see it in other posts as well, so you may as well go get the milk from the cow, so bookmark him!

-Airline compensation – know the laws!
+Delayed flight? know the comp laws!

 Within the United States, Delta, United, American, JetBlue, Southwest, and All U.S. Airlines Now Offer Automatic Refunds for Travelers Under DOT’s New Policy.
 Similar policies are on European airlines as well.